Theme Park Landscape

 for the type of movie where this is popular.

-- Almost any level from the Genesis era Sonic titles would count; particularly the Green Hill Zone with its rolling hills, spirals, and loops.
+- Almost any level from the Genesis era Sonic the Hedgehog titles would count; particularly the Green Hill Zone with its rolling hills, spirals, and loops.

 - On any console, really.
 Sonic Adventure 2 even has a highway with loops and jumps.